SpinalHDL/SpinalDoc/spinal/core/core_components.md

 | mem.readSync(address,enable) | Synchronous read | T|

 ## Instanciate VHDL and Verilog IP
- In some cases, it could be usefull to instanciate a VHDL or a Verilog component into a Spinal design.
+ In some cases, it could be usefull to instanciate a VHDL or a Verilog component into a SpinalHDL design.
 To do that, you need to define BlackBox which is like a Component, but its internal implementation should be provided by a separate VHDL/Verilog file to the simulator/synthesis tool.

 ```scala
 class Ram_1w_1r(_wordWidth: Int, _wordCount: Int) extends BlackBox {